 When the amount of total capital is divided into the numbers of shares then it will be known as share capital.
 So, If the business type is Company then Shares Capital means getting investment for business from a Natural or artificial person by issuing shares of ownership.
 Shares are measured in units.

 In simple words, that capital shared with other persons is known as shares capital.

 It can be divided into the following types on the basis of nature.

 Authorized, Registered, or Nominal Capital:

 Authorised, Registered or Nominal Capital Is that for which the company is authorised for the maximum amount of capital by the memorandum of association of a company to issue its capital.

 It is stated separately for each class or kind of capital i.e. maximum limit for Preference shares and the maximum limit for Equity shares to issue its share capital.

 “authorised capital or nominal capital means such capital as is authorised by the memorandum of a company to be the maximum amount of share capital of the company;”

 – Section 2 subsection 8 for the Indian Companies Act, 2013

-Issued Capital means that part of the authorised shares capital which is already issued to someone or for the public in the share market for subscription.
+Issued Capital means that part of the authorised shares capital is already issued to someone or to the public in the share market for subscription.